 Got your attention?
 Sounds too good to be true, eh?

-This “new” way of thinking has actually been around for over 20 years, anyone can utilize it, and yet it’s also the most underutilized methodology in business, government, and non-profit organizations today.
+This “new” way of thinking has actually been around for almost 50 years, anyone can utilize it, and yet it’s also the most underutilized methodology in business, government, and non-profit organizations today.
 So why the hell is nobody using it?

 Businesses Today Work Hard to Survive vs Thrive

 Organizations today are hyper-competitive competing both locally and with everyone else in the world via the internet.
 And to make things worse, business cycles are rapidly shrinking where everyone needs everything last week.

 Additionally, advanced technologies are rapidly disrupting all businesses – from banking to hospitality to retail – leaving no industry or company safe.
 Organizations can no longer bury their heads in the sand and hope for the best.
 The ones that succeed are the ones that are able to adapt and change.
 And the remaining organizations are either acquired or gradually lose relevance and die slow painful deaths, like Sears, Toys ‘R’ Us, Radio Shack (twice!), or thousands of others.

 The biggest problem is that we’ve been doing business pretty much the same way for the past 5,000 years since the beginning of trade.
 We continue to make incremental improvements to products and services while using the same old business methods to differentiate and remain competitive, e.g. cost cutting, layoffs, M&A, etc. It’s the definition of insanity, where businesses continue to do the same things and expect better results.
 Sears wasted $6 BILLION attempting to avoid bankruptcy by doing a share buyback.
 Wow.
 They’ve known for almost 10 years that they needed to change and did nothing new to innovate or compete.